muratk5n/thirdwave/en/README.md

 ---

-Either do Finland, or at least flip classes around centrally recorded / chosen lectures..
+Either do Finland, or, at least, flip classes around centrally recorded / chosen lectures..
 For a slam dunk, follow my system.

 "@IpseDixitCicero